dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 ---------------------
 - ECMAScript 6 has predefined symbols called `well-known symbols` that represent common behaviors in JavaScript that were previously considered internal-only operations,
 - There are many `built-in symbol` or `well-known symbols` in ES6, Each well-known symbol is represented by a property on the Symbol object, such as `Symbol.create`, `Symbol.match`,`Symbol.replace`,`Symbol.search`,`Symbol.iterator` and so on
-- `Symbol.iterator` is one of the built-in symbols, to run ES6 loops like `for..of`, the object must consist of `Symbol.iterator` method
+- `Symbol.iterator` is one of the built-in symbols, to run ES6 loops like `for...of`, the object must consist of `Symbol.iterator` method
 - `String & Array` have `Symbol.iterator` method, `Number & Object` does not have `Symbol.iterator`

 > **Syntax & Example**: `Typescript 16_3_es6_ts_symbol_iterator.ts`